 Who must the king resemble?

 Saul and David are portrayed as contrasts.
-The kingship should function in such a way that it is God who is the real king, and the earthly king must listen to the prophets who speak on behalf of God.
-They must recognize that they cannot do as they please, even though they are kings.
+The kingship should function in such a way that it is God who is the real king, and the earthly king had to listen to the prophets who spoke on behalf of God.
+They had to recognize that they cannot do as they please, even though they are kings.

-In the first 8 chapters, the people are still led by Samuel, the last judge, but then the people want a king like the neighboring nations.
-God calls this an apostasy and a great sin, as they then reject God as king, but he still allows it.
+In the first 8 chapters, the people were still led by Samuel, the last judge, but then the people wanted a king like the neighboring nations.
+God calls this an apostasy and a great sin, as they then rejected God as king, but he still allowed it.

-Then follow some chapters about how Saul becomes king and his reign.
-Saul is from the tribe of Benjamin and not from Judah, so he can never be the king promised in Genesis 49:10.
+Then follow some chapters on how Saul became king and his reign.
+Saul is from the tribe of Benjamin and not from Judah, so he could never be the king promised in Genesis 49:10.
 The name Saul also means "asked for", and this pun shows that Saul was the "typical" king that the people wanted.
-God shows them that other characteristics are more important and that Saul does not measure up.
+God shows them other characteristics are more important, and that Saul does not measure up.
 He never understood his role as king and did not accept that God was the real king.
 He never really took either God or Samuel seriously.
-It becomes clear that the king should not resemble Saul.
+It became clear that Saul could not resemble the king.

-David appears in 1 Sam 16 and is anointed king at that time.
-God's spirit passes from Saul to David quite early, but Saul clings to the throne for many years.
-David will not lay hands on one whom God has anointed, and he is on the run from Saul in the desert for maybe 10 years.
-This is how he learns perseverance and waiting for God's timing.
-He does not become king until 2 Sam 5.
-Finally, there are some chapters with episodes from David's life that chronologically are not the last to happen.
+David appears in 1 Sam 16 and was anointed king at that time.
+God's spirit passed from Saul to David quite early, but Saul clung to the throne for many years.
+David would not lay hands on one whom God has anointed, and he was on the run from Saul in the desert for possibly 10 years.
+This was how he learned perseverance and was waiting for God's timing.
+He did not until 2 Sam 5 become king.
+Finally, there are some chapters with episodes from David's life that chronologically were not the last to happen.

 David was "a man after God's own heart" (1 Sam 16:14).
 He wasn't perfect, but he had a personal relationship with God, he was humble, and he asked for forgiveness when he made a mistake.
-He asks God for advice before decisions and in difficult situations, and he prays to God in gratitude.
-He recognized the prophets and God as the real king.
-David becomes the greatest king Israel ever had, and he becomes the ideal king to whom all later kings of Judah are compared - and no one quite reaches the top.
+He asked God for advice before making decisions and in difficult situations, and he prayed to God in gratitude.
+He recognized the prophets, and God as the real king.
+David became the greatest king Israel ever had, and the ideal king to whom all later kings of Judah are compared - and no one quite reached the top.

-In 2 Sam 7:11-16, God promises that David's kingdom will last forever (Heb 1:5) and that one of his descendants will always sit on the throne.
+In 2 Sam 7:11-16, God promised David's kingdom would ill last forever (Heb 1:5) and that one of his descendants will always sit on the throne.
 The last and greatest Davidic king will have an eternal kingdom.
 The Messiah was therefore to come from David (Matthew 1:1).

 David is mentioned over 1000 times in the Bible, making him the most mentioned earthly person (if we combine "Jesus" and "Christ", Jesus is mentioned more often).
-This is, among other things, because the prophets use "David" when they talk about the Messiah after David's time.
+This is, among other reasons , because the prophets used "David" when they talked about the Messiah after David's time.
 After all, David points to Jesus because of the promise in 2 Sam 7.

 The "historical" books of the Bible